luiswirth/bsc-thesis/src/matter.typ

 ${e_i}_(i=1)^n subset.eq V$.
 This constructs an isomorphism $V =^~ RR^n$, where $n = dim V$.
-This allows us to work with elements $avec(v) in RR^n$, which have real values $v_i in RR$ as components, which are the basis coefficents.
+This allows us to work with elements $avec(v) in RR^n$, which have real values $v_i in RR$ as components, which are the basis coefficients.
 These real numbers are what we can work with on computers and allow us to do numerical linear algebra.
 This means that when working with any finite-dimensional real linear space $V$ on a computer we always just use the linear space $RR^n$.

-The same idea can be used to computionally work with exterior algebras.
+The same idea can be used to computationally work with exterior algebras.
 By choosing a basis of $V$, we also get an isomorphism on the exterior algebra
 $wedgespace (V) =^~ wedgespace (RR^n)$.
 Therefore our implementation will be we directly on $wedgespace (RR^n)$.